AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 1. Click **View Project Page** in the [Projects section](https://cloud.magento.com/cloud/project/subscriptions/).

-1. Click the name of your project to open the Cloud Project portal ([!DNL Onboarding] UI).
+1. Click the project name and open the Cloud Project page ([!DNL Onboarding] UI).

    ![OBUI project page](../assets/onboarding-ui.png)

-   Browse through the portal to find helpful information and options to start planning your project, developing code, and preparing for UAT and site launch.
+   Browse through the portal for helpful information and options to start planning your project, developing code, and preparing for UAT and site launch.

 ## Project access and users